Introduction to Git

 I have been using the Git version control system for almost one and a half years and am thrilled every day.
 Even at my employer, switching from Subversion to Git seems close at hand.

 At home, there are almost only Git repositories on my hard drive, and I can not imagine working without Git anymore.
 Git has improved a lot over the last year and a lot of additional software, documentation, and films have been released for Git.

-I replace the now obsolete article of 2007 with a large list of helpful links to Git:
+I replace the now obsolete post of 2007 with a large list of helpful links to Git:

 - The Git Community Book – The community book, available online and as a PDF